 \subsection{Open problems}

 A close inspection of our proof, see Section \ref{sec: proof thm main}, shows that $\Pbb{\xi_1>t}$ being regularly varying at infinity with index $\alpha>1$ implies that $\Pbb{\xi_t>0}$ is regularly varying with index $\alpha-1$, see \eqref{eq:asymp_xi_t_0}, which in turn yields that the derivative of the \LLK exponent of the ascending ladder time is regularly varying at zero, that is $\phi^{(n)}_+(q,0)$ is regularly varying of order $\curly{\alpha}-1$, see \eqref{eq:ln_kappa_case1}.
-A natural question is whether we can start only with assumption of the behaviour of the latter derivative.
+A natural question is whether we can start only with the assumption of the behaviour of the latter derivative.
 In fact, the only point where we need the regular variation of $\Pbb{\xi_1>t}$ is when we apply the de Haan theory via the probabilistic estimate, see the proof of Lemma \ref{lemma:bound_E}, which relies on the one large jump principle.
 Should the latter be avoided, then one might prove results like ours only upon requirements on some derivative of $\phi_+(q,0)$.
-Due to the link to bivariate \BG functions, we believe this is a worthy line for future research which could further expand our knowledge not only on exponential functionals but on bivariate \BG functions themselves too.
+Due to the link to bivariate \BG functions, we believe this is a worthy line for future research which could further expand our knowledge not only on exponential functionals but also on bivariate \BG functions themselves too.

-The curious generalisation of the classical product factorisation of exponential functionals, see Theorem \ref{thm:mainPr}, leads us to the question whether such a factorisation is more general in the limit as now it depends on the assumption of regular tails.
-However, classical factorisations are universal.
-Unfortunately, our approach does not offer a route to answer this.
+The generalisation of the product factorisation of exponential functionals (see Theorem \ref{thm:mainPr}) raises the question of whether such a factorisation holds more universally, beyond the regular tail assumption.
+Classical factorisations are indeed universal, but our approach does not provide a path to answer this.